 Mobile technology can be a great companion for our water adventures.
-However, just like in our daily lives, it can be also become a major distraction.
+However, just like in our daily lives, it can also become a major distraction.

 This is especially true when your app doesn’t work well, is buggy or slow, and you spend more time fiddling with your device than appreciating the moment.

 When you’re out on the water, enjoying the peace and serenity of paddle boarding, this is the last thing you need.

-But there are times when a high quality app can truly improve our overall SUP experience.
+But there are times when a high-quality app can genuinely improve our overall SUP experience.
 That’s why we put together a list of the best apps for SUP.
 A good SUP app should include the key features designed to improve your overall experience on the water.

 This could mean accurate marine GPS navigation and tracking, real-time wind updates and weather forecasts, fitness monitoring and goal tracking, and even social sharing or other connectivity options.

 We’ve compiled a list of some of our favorite apps for SUP.
 Each app excels at certain tasks and is supported by consistent updates and bug fixes.
 Check them out below.

 When you want to track distance and fitness goals

 Many apps excel at providing fitness data, tracking goals and integrating social media for group updates and motivational support.